Yegoroff/NConfig/README.md

 ### Issues
 Currently NConfig was tested against ASP.Net, ASP.Net MVC, WinServices, WinForms/WPF, Console apps.
 Other environments are supposed to be supported too, but I haven't tested them yet.

+If you do everithing as described before, but no custom configuration applied, please check that settings <br/>
+`Copy To Output Directory = Copy Always` <br/>
+for all your configuration files.

 If you encounter any issues please do not hesitate to inform me using GitHub direct messages or raising issue on GitHub.